Dietitian Blog, MNT Guidelines | Aug 26 2025

-A clinical dietitian’s complete cheat sheet to calculate energy needs
+A dietitian’s cheat sheet for calculating estimated needs

 How to calculate energy needs_dietitians on demand

-Note: These are general recommendations.
-Use your clinical judgment to adjust for each patient’s individual needs.
-Use standard fluid calculations, unless otherwise specified.
+Note: These are general recommendations and guidance.
+Use clinical judgment to adjust recommendations for individual patients, especially considering chronic comorbidities, multiple acute conditions, and nutrition status.
+Use standard fluid calculations unless otherwise noted.

 New call-to-action